folio-org/docs/content/en/docs/Platform essentials/Item status/itemstatus.md

 ### Needed for

-*Needed for* is not yet implemented in FOLIO.
+**Needed for** is not yet implemented in FOLIO.

-When implemented, *Needed for* will allow libraries to assign a workflow for an item to follow when it is needed for a specific staff or patron need.
-Some examples where *Needed for* might be used include item requesting; placing items on course reserve; or sending an item for binding. *Needed for* will be an optional value.
+When implemented, **Needed for** will allow libraries to assign a workflow for an item to follow when it is needed for a specific staff or patron need.
+Some examples where **Needed for** might be used include item requesting; placing items on course reserve; or sending an item for binding. **Needed for** will be an optional value.

 ### Process
-*Process* is not yet implemented in FOLIO.
+**Process** is not yet implemented in FOLIO.

-When implemented, *Process* will describe a staff process that an item is in.
-Common processes might include Digitization; Item Repair; or Cataloging. *Process* will be an optional value.
+When implemented, **Process** will describe a staff process that an item is in.
+Common processes might include Digitization; Item Repair; or Cataloging. **Process** will be an optional value.

 ## How Item Status Changes During Circulation

 If a FOLIO library is depending on an item’s status to communicate information to patrons and control how that item is used, they should be aware of how item statuses change as part of circulation (requesting, check out, and check in.)

-* If an item is requested by a patron, the item status may change to *Paged*.
+* If an item is requested by a patron, the item status may change to **Paged**, or if the item is currently on loan, it may change to **In transit** when the item is returned.
-* If an item is checked out to a patron, the item status will change to *Checked out*.
+* If an item is checked out to a patron, the item status will change to **Checked out**.
-* When an item is checked in, the item status may change to *Available* or *In Transit*, depending on the status it has when it is scanned in the Check In app.
-(Items in some statuses will warn library staff members that the item status is going to change, and ask them to confirm check in before proceeding.)
+* When an item is checked in, the item status may change to **Available** or **In Transit**, depending on the status it has or where it was located when it is scanned in the Check In app.

+Items in some statuses will warn library staff members that the item status is going to change, and ask them to confirm check in before proceeding.

 {{% alert title="" color="info"%}}
 Importantly, FOLIO does not automatically reset an item status to what it was before it circulated.
 If your library uses item status to communicate information about an item, and then the item circulates, you will need to develop workflows to manually restore the item’s status once it is returned.